 To consider the link between female agency and economic growth after 1500, we need a proxy for the degree of female agency in the family systems that emerged after the Neolithic Revolution.
-In a related paper 'Towards an ethnographic understanding of the European Marriage Pattern' Carmichael and van Zanden (2015) used ethnographic information (Murdock's database and Todd's studies) to classify the societies of Eurasia focusing on five institutions that form central building blocks of the family systems of those societies: monogamy versus polygamy, marital residence (i.e. in proximity to parents of bride or groom or elsewhere), female inheritance, endogamy (cousin marriage) and nuclear versus extended households.
-The point of that paper was to put the European Marriage Pattern in a wider, EurAsian perspective.
-In this paper we try to analyse both the deep roots of the spatial structure found there and its consequences for economic development.
+In a related paper 'Towards an ethnographic understanding of the European Marriage Pattern', Carmichael and van Zanden (2015) used ethnographic information (Murdock's database and Todd's studies) to classify the societies of Eurasia focusing on five institutions that form central building blocks of the family systems of those societies: female inheritance, marital residence (i.e. in proximity to parents of bride or groom or elsewhere), monogamy versus polygamy, endogamy (cousin marriage) and nuclear versus extended households.
+The point of that paper was to put the European marriage pattern in a wider, Eurasian perspective.
+In this chapter we analyse both the deep roots of the spatial structure found there and its consequences for economic development.

-Each of these institutions has variants that are more associated with gender equality and/or female agency and those which are less so.
-Three elements are important for agency: relative power, resources and planning capacity (Kok forthcoming).
-The variables we have chosen were picked to reflect these three elements.
-To start with inheritance, egalitarian inheritance between siblings puts brothers and sisters on a more equal footing, and is from a gender perspective to be preferred over patrilineal inheritance, in which women are excluded.
-Egalitarian inheritance also gives women access to resources, an integral part of agency (Agarwal 1997).2 Marital residence - the place where the new couple resides - also affects the relative agency of women and men: patrilocal residence implies that the bride moves to live with the family of the bridegroom, and will lose her network and access to family.
-Matrilocality has the same consequences for the groom.
-Neo-locality means that both partners live away from their natal kin (putting the conjugal couple on a more equal footing) whereas in patrilocal systems the groom's parents are ever present, resulting in complex hierarchies within households.
-Whether a partner originates from outside the kinship group or not is also likely to affect their standing within that group (Warner, Lee and Lee 1986).
-Monogamy reflects a system where a single couple is central whereas polygamous unions, much as they might have positive effects, for instance through the bonds created between cowives, appear to be detrimental for gender equality (see Tertilt 2006 and Bove and Vallegia 2009).3 Finally preferred cousin marriage restricts freedom as to the choice individuals have in determining who their life partner will be.4 Carmichael (2011), for example, finds that
+Each of these five institutions has variants that are more associated with gender equality and/or female agency and those which are less so.
+Three elements are important for agency: relative power, resources and planning capacity (Kok 2017).
+The institutions we have chosen were picked to reflect these three elements.
+To start with inheritance, gender egalitarian inheritance between siblings puts brothers and sisters on a more equal footing and is from a gender perspective to be preferred over patrilineal inheritance, in which women are excluded.
+Egalitarian inheritance also gives women access to resources, an integral part of agency (Agarwal 1997).3 Marital residence-or where the new couple resides-generally takes one of the three forms: patri-, matri- or neolocal.
+The first two forms (in which the couple lives near the parents of, respectively, the groom or the bride) skew the balance of power in favour of the spouse who remains near their parents.
+The other spouse is not only bereft of the support of friends and family but must also navigate the hierarchal complexities of living with the family-in-law (Warner et al. 1986).
+Neolocal residence, where both partners leave the parental nest, creates greater equality.
+Monogamy reflects a system where a single couple is central, whereas polygamous unions, much as they might have positive effects, for instance, through the bonds created between co-wives, appear to be detrimental to gender equality (see Tertilt 2006 and

-2 Although her actual ability to claim a share of property may depend on various other factors (Agarwal 1997)
+3Although her actual ability to claim a share of property may depend on various other factors (Agarwal 1997).